 Last Friday, at half past midnight, I was home, in my bed, fast asleep.
 Being the millennial that I am, I’d just binge-watched Bonding on Netflix, smoked myself into a government approved snack binge and was carried off to snooze-world vis-a-vis a non-dairy related food coma.

-But Veronica Edwards was just hitting her stride.
+But Veronica was just hitting her stride.
 People were arriving at Roxxanne’s, out with their friends, celebrating or just out for a good time.
-And Edwards, clad in her signature neon bikini, was winding up to make the perfect sales pitch.
+And Veronica, clad in her signature neon bikini, was winding up to make the perfect sales pitch.

 “I think the most common misconception,” she said when we were both finally awake at the same time, “is that dancing is easy money.
 Roxxanne’s, in a sales sense, is so much harder than any job I’ve ever had.
 Someone’s walking in and I’m convincing them to give me money for something knowing they’re leaving empty-handed.”